ashleywr/another-twitter-image-bot/README.md

 # maid-image-bot

-A twitter bot for posting images.
+A twitter bot for posting images with artist credit.